• Skip to primary navigation

 Mixed Berry galette

-What is galette
+What is Galette

 A galette is a type of free-form flat pie that originated in France and is normally made with a simple dough.
 The word "galette" comes from the French word "galet" - when it was known as a gale - the term simply refers to a 'flat cake'.